 The amount you receive in benefits is equal to 75 percent of the amount you would have received in total temporary disability benefits.
 However, if you go back to work and earn as much or more than you earned before your injury, your benefits would be reduced.

 Get Help from a Miami Workers’ Compensation Lawyer Today

 If you encounter any problems with your workers’ compensation claim – whether you stay out of work or try to go back to your job – you should seek help immediately from an experienced Miami workers’ compensation attorney.
-Contact Payer & Associates by calling us or reaching us through our convenient online form.
+Contact Payer Law by calling us or reaching us through our convenient online form.
 We can provide a free consultation today.